avatar-kaleb/kalebmckelvey-site/content/blog-posts/06-17-2018/index.md

 # Welcome!

 Hi there - welcome to my new personal site.
-It is super fast, offers offline viewing, includes updates from my Software Engineering journey and life!
+It is super fast, offers offline viewing, and includes updates from my Software Engineering journey and life!

 Enjoy!